 5 Must Know Etiquette When Doing Business In Hong Kong

 Hong Kong is one of the best places to search for business opportunities because of its thriving economy and a culture that practically emphasizes making connections.
 Most of the people expand their business through connecting to foreign customers.
 They endorse their product by creating an online shop where customers can purchase items anytime, anywhere.
 They even offer a special discount to attract more customers and provide tips like how to use aliexpress coupon in your mobile app.However, there are also a lot of things about doing business in the Fragrant Harbor that you have to keep in mind, especially with regards to the etiquette that is expected of you.
+Some business etiquette in Hong Kong also applies in Amsterdam Netherlands.
 Here are 5 etiquette that you need to know when doing business in Hong Kong.

 Being on time when meeting anyone is considered important wherever you are in the world, but it is especially so in Hong Kong.
 Punctuality is extremely important to the Chinese and it is considered disrespectful of you arrive late.
 The reason why you were late doesn’t matter.